kamilburda/gimp-export-layers/README.md

 items or when clicking on the "Advanced Settings" expander.
 If the crashes occur to you, try reinstalling GIMP.

-On Windows, the file format dialog is displayed behind the main dialog.
+On Windows, the file format dialog may be displayed behind the main dialog.

 The following file formats are not working properly with this plug-in:
 * colored XHTML (.xhtml) - does not save images at all,